nitrite/nitrite-doc/java-sdk/migration.md

 #### Type Converter

 A `TypeConverter` is a functional interface that takes a value of one type as input and returns a value of another type.
-The value returned by the `TypeConverter` function will be used as the value of the new field.
+The value returned by the `TypeConverter` will be used as the value of the new field.

 ```java
 // convert String to Long